Are you trying to help remote communities in America get access to healthcare?

 The mobile medical clinic van

-The mobile clinic van–also known as the MC Model–is used to reduce health disparities in vulnerable and remote populations.
-These vans take away the need for patients to travel to a clinic–bringing the clinic to them instead.
+The mobile clinic van–also known as the MC Model—reduces health disparities in vulnerable and remote populations.
+These vans eliminate the need for patients to travel to a clinic, bringing the clinic to them instead.

 Mobile clinic vehicles are used by many different groups, including: